Stacking MOTS-c & Tesamorelin with Retatrutide

 Why use low-dose retatrutide instead of full dose?

-Full-dose retatrutide (8–12 mg) pushes deeper into the glucagon-class side-effect zone: higher heart-rate signal, stronger fat mobilization, more chills or skin sensitivity, and more tissue-weakening pressure if nutrition and training are not controlled.
+Full-dose retatrutide (8–12 mg) pushes deeper into the side-effect zone: a higher glucagon-driven heart-rate signal and chills, more GLP-1-driven skin sensitivity (dysesthesia), stronger fat mobilization, and more tissue-weakening pressure if nutrition and training are not controlled.
 Low-dose retatrutide keeps the GIP-forward signal active while leaving room for training, protein intake, and the lean-preservation layer to do their work.
 The recomp window depends on that distinction.

 Can I skip the anabolic layer (Tesamorelin)?

-You can, but the protocol becomes more weight-loss oriented and less recomp-oriented.
+Dropping it shifts the protocol toward weight loss and away from recomposition.
 Tesamorelin supplies the nighttime growth-hormone signal that supports lean tissue, connective tissue, sleep-linked recovery, and visceral-fat targeting during a deficit.

 How do I know if the protocol is working?

-Track waist circumference and strength performance, not just scale weight.
-Recomposition often shows as stable or dropping weight with maintained or increased strength and smaller waist.
+Waist circumference and strength performance read the signal more cleanly than scale weight alone.
+Recomposition often shows as stable or dropping weight with maintained or increased strength and a smaller waist.

 What happens after 12 weeks?

-Transition to maintenance (lower doses) or a lean-gain phase (reduce retatrutide to 1–2 mg/week, maintain tesamorelin, slight caloric surplus).
-The metabolic improvements persist if habits are maintained.
+Two paths open: maintenance at lower doses, or a lean-gain phase — retatrutide at 1–2 mg/week, Tesamorelin held, a slight caloric surplus.
+The metabolic improvements persist where the habits hold.

 What does MOTS-c do in this protocol?

-MOTS-c pushes cells toward the same adaptation pattern triggered by endurance training: better mitochondrial capacity and stronger preference for fat use (AMPK signaling³).
+MOTS-c pushes cells toward the same adaptation pattern triggered by endurance training: better mitochondrial capacity and a renewed ability to use fat as fuel (AMPK signaling³).
 In this stack, retatrutide mobilizes fat and L-Carnitine transports it into mitochondria; MOTS-c helps the machinery use that fuel instead of defaulting back toward glucose.

 MOTS-c is dosed 2-3 times per week because the downstream adaptation signal lasts roughly 72 hours.
 The protocol cycles it 4-6 weeks on, 2-4 weeks off, while other compounds continue.